lucasbasquerotto/wordpress-docker/README.md

 Define the Wordpress version at the `composer.json` file, in the `require`.`roots/wordpress` section.

 If needed, update the PHP version at the `composer.json` file, in the `require`.`php` section.
 Also, change the PHP version in the `Dockerfile`.
-Make sure that the PHP version of the composer image (defined in the `composer.dockerfile` file is compatible with the version specified previously).
+Make sure that the PHP version of the composer image (defined in the `composer.dockerfile` file) is compatible with the version specified previously.

 Then, generate the image from the `Dockerfile`, push it to the desired repository with a new tag and use it in your projects.